Christodora

-Christodora is a novel by New York City–based journalist Tim Murphy which was first published on August 2, 2016 by Grove Press.
+Christodora is a novel by New York City–based journalist Tim Murphy, first published on August 2, 2016 by Grove Press.

 Plot

 In Christodora, Tim Murphy tells the story of diverse characters living in an iconic building in Manhattan's East Village, the Christodora.

 Milly and Jared, with their adopted son Mateo, live unexpected experiences with their neighbor Hector, a former AIDS activist and a current addict.

 There are radical changes that occur in their personal lives and community: first, the 2000s hipsters rising after the 1980s junkies and protestors, then the emergence of the wealthy residents of the 2020s.

 This time travelling novel illustrates the difficult human experiences behind AIDS and puts the destructive power of hard drugs under the spotlight.

 Tim Murphy

-Tim Murphy is a NYC-based journalist who for two decades, worked on reporting LGBT related topics (Culture, politics, movements, etc.) through his publication in several magazines such as POZ Magazine (as an editor and staff writer), Out, The Advocate, and New York Magazine.
+Tim Murphy is a journalist, who for two decades worked on reporting LGBT-related topics (culture, politics, movements) through his publication in several magazines such as POZ Magazine (as an editor and staff writer), Out, The Advocate, and New York Magazine.